Wadsworth Mansion (band)

+Background

 Its members were Steve Jablecki (guitar, keyboards, vocals), Wayne Gagnon (guitar, vocals), Russ Sevigny (a/k/a Russ Dana, original drummer), Mike Jablecki (drums) and John Poole (bass guitar).

 The group took its name from Wadsworth Mansion at Long Hill in Connecticut.

+Career

 In November 1970, Wadsworth Mansion released their first single, a non-album version of "Sweet Mary", backed by another non-album track, "What's On Tonight".

 "Sweet Mary" would prove to be the band's only hit song, peaking at No. 7 on the US Billboard Hot 100 singles chart for the week ending 27 February 1971.

 It peaked at No. 5 on Cash Box.

 It also reached No. 35 on the Easy Listening chart.

 In April 1971, Wadsworth Mansion issued their first and only album on the heels of their first single's success, the self-titled Wadsworth Mansion.
 In support of the album, the group released their second single in April 1971 with the tracks, "Michigan Harry Slaughter" and "Havin' Such A Good Time", but the single failed to make Billboard's Hot 100 chart.

 In July 1971, Wadsworth Mansion issued their third and final single with the non-album track, "Nine On The Line", backed by "Queenie Dew".

 The release would also fail to enter Billboard's Hot 100 singles chart, sealing Wadsworth Mansion's status as a one-hit wonder.